jun-inoue/orthoscope/README.md

 To estimate 2nd gene trees, orthogroup members and outgroups should be selected from the rearranged NJ tree.
 Subsequently, selected sequences are aligned and subjected to codon-partitioned ML analysis.
 The downloaded pipeline conducts this process automatically.
 - Selected sequences are aligned using MAFFT (Katoh et al. 2005).
 - Multiple sequence alignments are trimmed by removing poorly aligned regions using TRIMAL 1.2 (Capella-Gutierrez et al. 2009) with the option “gappyout.”
-- Corresponding cDNA sequences are forced onto the amino acid alignment using PAL2NAL (Suyama et al. 2006) to generate nucleotide alignments for later comparative analysis.
+- Corresponding cDNA sequences are forced onto the amino acid alignment using PAL2NAL (Suyama et al. 2006) to generate nucleotide alignments.
 - Phylogenetic analysis is performed with RAxML 8.2.4 (Stamatakis 2014), which invokes a rapid bootstrap analysis and searches for the best-scoring ML tree with the GTRGAMMA (general time-reversible with the gamma) (Yang 1994a, 1994b) or GTRCAT model.

 The actual rocess is as follows: